silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/04_Fixtures.md

 ]);
 ```

-[warning]
+> [!WARNING]
-It is important to remember that fixtures are referenced by arbitrary identifiers ('hurricanes').
+> It is important to remember that fixtures are referenced by arbitrary identifiers ('hurricanes').
 These are internally
-mapped to their database identifiers.
+> mapped to their database identifiers.
-[/warning]

 After we've created this object in the factory, `getId` is used to retrieve it by the identifier.